rohithreddy/esp12enode/README.md

 # esp12enode

-Arduino Skethes for controlling sg90 servo motor over MQTT  on esp12 (can be used to make a pet fish feeder)
+Arduino sketches for controlling sg90 servo motor over MQTT on esp12. this code was used for building a low cost pet fish feeder that can be triggred from anywhere